C1. Patterns and Relationships

 • determine the rule;

-• find the missing term.
+• find the missing element.

 Learning Situation Prior Learning